 Prowler Burst PDW

-The Prowler is the final weapon that you can find in supply drops in Season 8, although we imagine it could be replaced before the Peacekeeper, and definitely before the Kraber.
-For now, though, it’s a powerful SMG with auto and burst settings.
+The Prowler is the second weapon that you can find in supply drops in Season 9, a powerful SMG with auto and burst settings.

 Seasoned Apex players will know all about the constant arguments over whether automatic or burst fire is best, so we’ll stay out of it and let you decide.
 Bursts shoot five 15-damage rounds in quick succession with incredible accuracy and minimal recoil, whereas automatic mode lets you keep your finger on the trigger until you’ve depleted a whole 35-round magazine.
 Headshots do 23 damage per bullet – that’s 115 per burst – so aiming for an enemy’s noggin is, as usual, the best course of action.